romilly/pi-towers-workshop/plan/manuscript/Chapter3.md

     display.show(Image.ALL_CLOCKS, loop=True)

 Image.ALL_CLOCKS is a pre-defined list of images.
-The `loop=True` parameter in `show` has the same effect as enclosing the startement in a while loop.
+The `loop=True` parameter in `show` has the same effect as enclosing the statement in a while loop.